 Looking Back at the History of Cigarettes

-During the early days of the smoking craze, people mainly used pipes and hookahs.
+Historically, pipes and hookahs were the most common method of smoking.
 Eventually, cigars came into play.
 Roughly 1,000 years after cigars were introduced to the public, cigarettes as we know them today hit the market.
 By then, improved farming and manufacturing equipment and faster modes of transportation made tobacco more readily available and gave rise to mass production.

 Numerous cigarette manufacturing companies have cropped up over the last couple of centuries.
 One of the first was P. Lorillard, the manufacturer responsible for brands like Newport and Maverick.
 The Gallaher Tobacco Company soon followed, bringing Sterling and Mayfair to the public.
 Philip Morris made a name for itself with its world-famous Marlboros, and Imperial Tobacco added Lambert and Butler to the pack.